irfanhakim-as/charts/mika/plexmaster/README.md

     - API Key: Get the API key from the Radarr web interface at `Settings > General > Security > API Key` and paste it in this field.
     - Click the **Test** button to verify the settings and for it to load some data from the Radarr server.
     - Quality Profile: Expand the dropdown and select the desired quality profile i.e. `HD-1080p`.
-    - Root Folder: Expand the dropdown and select the folder where your Movie media is stored i.e. `/data/Movies`.
+    - Root Folder: Expand the dropdown and select the folder where your Movie media is stored i.e. `/data/Movies` or `/plexmaster/Media/Movies`.
     - Minimum Availability: `Announced`.
     - Enable Scan: `Enabled`.
     - Enable Automatic Search: `Enabled`.